25 New Broadcast TV Shows for 2021–22, Ranked from Least to Most Promising

 “FBI: International follows the elite agents of the FBI’s International division as they travel the world with the mission of protecting Americans wherever they may be.”

-Our take: CBS isn’t giving us a lot to go on here, especially because there’s no cast information yet.
+Our take: CBS isn’t giving us a lot to go on here.
 Also, we kinda wish Dick Wolf would make more standalone shows and fewer franchise continuations.
 (Oh, and CBS already gave us a show about globetrotting FBI agents: the short-lived Criminal Minds: Beyond Borders.)

 NCIS: Hawai’i (CBS)